 The Lake Blackshear Regional Library offers CLICK-A-STORY.
 On our website is a link that will let you download and listen to a story.
 The story changes every week and is funded by the Junior Service League of Americus.

-The Americus and Ellaville libraries offer faxing (sending only) to the public at the cost of $2.00 for the 1st page and $1.00 each additional page.
+All of our libraries now offer faxing (sending only) for the public at the cost of $2.00 for the 1st page and $1.00 each additional page.

 GENEALOGY AND LOCAL HISTORY RESEARCH REQUESTS